lovely-daughters/angelina/README.md

 I've tried reading js files as a string and passing that through selenium to chrome, but I have to develop in a separate file & variables aren't saved.

 I've tried the ijavascript kernel paired with chrome-remote-interface, however that experience was extremely janky.

+AFAIK, there isn't anything that works, so this is my attempt to create one.